Writing a legally binding Will is not difficult.

 - Who Can Make a Last Will and Testament?

-- How to Write a Will Canada in 7 Steps
+- How to Write a Will Canada in 7 Simple Steps

-- Step 1 (How to Write a Will): Decide Whether to Get Professional Help or Use a DIY Software Program
+- 1. Decide Whether to Get Professional Help or Use a DIY Software Program

-- Step 2 (How to Write a Will): Make a List of your Property
+- 2. Make a List of Your Property

-- Step 3 (How to Write a Will): Decide What You’ll be Leaving & to Whom
+- 3. Decide What You’ll Be Leaving & to Whom

-- Step 6 (How to Write a Will): Find Two Witnesses to Sign Your Will
+- 6. Find Two Witnesses to Sign Your Will

-- Step 7(How to Write a Will): Store Your Will in a Secure Location
+- 7. Store Your Will in a Secure Location

 - What is a Simple Will vs. Complex Will vs. Living Will?